deltaswapio/deltaswap/whitepapers/0011_accountant.md

 `global-accountant`keeps track of the tokens locked and minted on each connected blockchain.

-Once a Token Bridge message has reached a quorum of pre-observations (i.e. 13 guardians have submitted a pre-observation), it attempts to apply the transfer to the account balances for each chain.
+Once a Token Bridge message has reached a quorum of pre-observations (i.e. 13 phylaxs have submitted a pre-observation), it attempts to apply the transfer to the account balances for each chain.
 If the transfer doesn't result in a negative account balance, it is allowed to proceed.

 ## Detailed Design